University of FloridaSolutions for Your Life

 Gloves

-A full suit includes elastic around pant cuffs and sleeve cuffs; some veils, as pictured here, are attached to the suit; rubber boots are a good option for full protection, and gloves' gauntlet should extend onto forearm.
-Arrows indicate areas where duct tape should be used to seal goves and boots to suit.
+Figure 4.
+A full suit includes elastic around pant cuffs and sleeve cuffs.
+Some veils, as pictured here, are attached to the suit with a zipper.
+Rubber boots are a good option for full protection.
+Gloves' gauntlets should extend onto forearm.
+Arrows indicate areas where duct tape should be used to seal gloves and boots to suit.

 Suit